 - Be aware of your own personal health.
 If you show any of the Covid-19 symptoms you must stay at home, inform NHS Test and Trace and seek medical advice. - Be responsible.
 Read the guidance provided by The FA and by your club so that you are aware of the changes to the game and what is expected of you.
 This will include things like being prepared to wash your own kit, bringing your own labelled water bottle and being aware of changes to meet-up times. - Practise good hygiene.
 Wash your hands regularly and before, during and after a game. - Where possible maintain social distancing.
 This won't always be possible in a competitive match environment (for example when tackling an opponent) and that is acceptable.
-However, before, and after a game you should maintain social distancing. - Face coverings.
-Unless you have an exemption, face coverings are mandatory for all staff in retail/hospitality outlets (e.g. a clubhouse).
-This also applies to users of the facility, except when seated at a table to eat or drink.
+However, before, and after a game you should maintain social distancing. - Support NHS Test and Trace.
+You're likely to be asked to provide your details so that in the event of a Covid-19 outbreak those potentially infected can be traced.
+This is to everyone's benefit so please co-operate.

-- Support NHS Test and Trace.
-You will be asked to provide your details so that in the event of a Covid-19 outbreak those potentially infected can be traced.
-This is to everyone's benefit so please co-operate. - Do not spit.
+- Do not spit.
 Spitting and the rinsing out of mouths is now a recognised risk to health and must not be done.
-Avoid shouting or raising your voice if face to face with other players. - After the game.
+Avoid shouting or raising your voice if face-to-face with other players. - After the game.
 Be aware that other users may be waiting to use the facilities.
 Changing rooms and showers are likely to be closed and any socialising must follow the Government's guidance on social distancing.
-Please also comply with the Government announcement on 22 September that all hospitality venues (e.g. clubhouse bars) must close at 10pm latest.